cjmayo/ntp/doc/source/autokey.rst

 subnets with difference group names.
 Groups sharing an Ethernet will be filtered in the same way.

-However, as shown in Figure 1, there are configurations where a TH of one group needs to listen to a TA of a different group.
+However, as shown in :numref:`autokey-example-fig`, there are configurations where a TH of one group needs to listen to a TA of a different group.
 This is accomplished using the ``ident group`` option of the ``crypto`` command and/or the ``ident group`` option of the ``server`` command.
 The former